ivzb/achievers_server/README.md

 The following endpoints are available:

 ```
+* GET	 / - Retrieve an welcome message

 * POST   /user/auth       - Retrieve an access token
 * POST   /user/create      - Create a new user